AkshayAgarwal007/Jekyll-Mono/_drafts/jekyll-from-ios.md

 category: blogging
 published: true
 ---
 Most of the editing I do on this blog is/will be done on my laptop, and mostly in Vim.

-But that is not really great, if I want to post something while I am away from my laptop.
+But that is not really great if I want to post something while I am away from my laptop.

 So I need to figure something out.

-## Prose.io
+## Prose.io - Free

 http://prose.io/ seems good.
 I think it is designed specifically for Jekyll sites.
 I have been writing this post in that site so far, and it works okay, but not great.